-- The Certified Entity is encouraged to establish or strengthen corporate governance to oversee and support Responsible Business Conduct (RBC), including assigning board and senior management level accountability for guiding the company's approach and implementation of RBC. - Senior staff members responsible for implementing the Certified Entity's RBC Policy and GOTS Human Rights and Social Criteria should give adequate attention and support to due diligence on human rights, labour, environment and integrity risks and allocate resources accordingly. - Should secure adequate staff time and ensure that those who work on supply chain due diligence have the competence to perform their duties.
+- The Certified Entity shall establish or strengthen corporate governance to oversee and support Responsible Business Conduct (RBC), including assigning board and senior management level accountability for guiding the company's approach and implementation of RBC. - Senior staff members responsible for implementing the Certified Entity's RBC Policy and GOTS Human Rights and Social Criteria shall give adequate attention and support to due diligence on human rights, labour, environment and integrity risks and allocate resources accordingly. - The Certified Entity shall secure adequate staff time and ensure that those who work on supply chain due diligence have the competence to perform their duties.